China September inflation cooler than expected, producer prices extend slump

 "Overall, the still weak PPI highlights the severe overcapacity problem and sluggish domestic investment demand," said economists at Nomura.

-"Given the lacklustre growth outlook, we continue to expect moderate fiscal stimulus from the central government and continued monetary easing."
+"Given the lackluster growth outlook, we continue to expect moderate fiscal stimulus from the central government and continued monetary easing."

 Nomura expects one more cut to banks' reserve requirement ratio (RRR) late this year and another four in 2016, each by 50 basis points (bps), together with two more interest rate cuts of 25 bps each next year.